beat-interviewing/bot/README.md

 workflows.
 It is intended to improve the time taken by reviewers to grade take-home assignments, and make it easier on candidates when submitting them.

-## Begin Interview Workflow
+## Coding Challenge

+The coding challenge is ACME's usual take-home assignment (THA).

+### Create coding challenge

-This workflow creates a new repository under the `acme-interviewing` organization and invites the candidate as a collaborator to the repository.
+This workflow initiates the coding challenge creates a new repository under the `acme-interviewing` organization and invites the candidate as a collaborator to the repository.
 Then commits certain files to the newly created repository.

-## Pull Request Automation Workflow

-In order to help both candidates as well as interviewers, this workflow will perform certain

-## End Interview Workflow
+### End coding challenge

-This workflow ends the interview by revoking the candidates access to the repository.
+This workflow ends the coding challenge by revoking the candidates access to the repository.
 At the time of writing this is performed manually by specifying the repository and candidate in question.